Nightblade/pob-dict/README.md

 ## Installation
 * Ensure [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
 VSCode extension is installed.
-* Download `pob-words` and unpack.
+* Download/checkout this repo and unpack.
-* Copy/move the component files listed above to the `.vscode` folder of your POBC repo.
+* Copy the component files listed above to the `.vscode` folder of your POBC repo.
 * NOTE:  If `settings.json` already exists in your repo, you'll need to append this one to it.